muhammadrefa/tele4642-project/docs/TechnicalDetails.md

 Behind SNACK
 ================

-SNACK employed SDN switches which the controller is powered by [Ryu](https://ryu-sdn.org/).
+SNACK employs SDN switches, where the controller is powered by [Ryu](https://ryu-sdn.org/).
 Consider the office topology in Figure 1, with the internet represented by 4 cloud services.

 ![Simplified office network topology](assets/office-topo.png "Office network topology, simple version") *Figure 1.
 Office network topology*

-Each department have their own switches which connecting all the hosts inside the department, and connect them with the central switch.
-The central switch acts as a gateway for the office network to access the internet and as the access limiter to the social media services.
+Each department has their own switches which connect all the hosts inside the department, and connect them with the central switch.
+The central switch acts as a gateway for the office network to access the Internet and as the access limiter to the social media services.
 All switches are connected to the SDN controller.

 TODO: Explain the proactive rules and how to push them

-TODO: Explain the reactive rules and how to push them
+TODO: Explain the reactive rules and how to push them When a user intends to access a particular social media service,

 TODO: Explain the hard-timeouts